AzTaiiyoo/dARt/README.md

 2. Locate the section labeled `device: "Grideye"`.
 3. Set the `amount` variable to the number of Grideye sensors you want to use (e.g., 4).
 4. Set the `live` variable to `true` if you want to enable real-time data transfer via Wi-Fi.
+5. Update ports section following the convention at the beginning of the config.json file or as shown below.

 Example: